zjunlp/OneKE/README.md

 In this task setting, `Text` represents the text to be extracted, while `Relation Types` denote the constraint on the types of relations of entities to be extracted.
 Accordingly, we set the `text` and `constraint` attributes in the YAML file to their respective values.

-Next, run the following code to complete this NER task:
+Next, run the following code to complete this RE task:

 ( Refer to [here](#🛠️network-issue-solutions) for any network issues. )
 ```bash
 config_file=./examples/config/RE.yaml